DigitalPublishingToolkit/DeepPockets4-ThePsychologyOfaWebDeveloper/md/05spleak.md

 Although I didn’t mind sharing her, I must admit that I fantasized us having a slightly more intimate friendship, stronger than the others she held.
-I felt uncomfortable to discover that the questions of hers I’d answered, where the ones my friends had gotten as well.
+I felt uncomfortable to discover that the questions of hers I’d answered, were the ones my friends had gotten as well.
 And that—no matter how different our answers were—her replies were comprised of the same questions.